ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Separate sections for creating and consuming UEIDs
 - Base location on W3C reference directly and WGS84 indirectly
 - The option for a hash-based OEMID is removed
+- Rename Appendix E and clarify its purpose

 --- contributor